 How this system is meant to be used

 The authentication system is meant to be used by a system that wants to validate the identity of a service request.
-Similarly, a system may want to prove its identity to another system and therefore identifies itself with the Authentication and receives a proof-of-identity in return that can be used when calling other services.
+Similarly, a system may want to prove its identity to another system and therefore identifies itself with the Authentication system and receives a proof-of-identity in return that can be used when calling other services.
 Authentication is needed for service-to-service calls but also for end-user interfaces that wants to obtain the identity of the current user.

 System functionalities and properties

+The Authentication system provides functionality in three areas:

+To manage and query identities along with related information.
+Related information can be metadata such as contact information, structural relationships such as groups, and claims that can be made about an identity such as roles.

+To produce a proof-of-identity that in essence is a claim by the Authentication system about the identity of a subject.
+These claims include an identity and depending on the implementation, any other claims requested, such as roles held by the subject in the claim.
+The proof-of-identity typically represents the subject requesting the claim.

+To allow a system to validate a proof-of-identity carried by an actor interacting with said system.
+This functionality could be a direct call to the service, or made offline by use of, for example, public key infrastructure (PKI) in which the proof-of-identity is cryptographically signed.

 Important delimitations

+While the use of an authentication system is of little use without an authorization system to implement access control, this document does not specify how these two systems relate to each other.
+In practice, the link between these systems is the proof-of-identity concept, which is a piece of information produced by the authentication system and in some way consumed (likely indirectly) by an authorization system.

 Services